Conformal Perturbation Theory on K3: The Quartic Gepner Point: Introduction

 More importantly however, the remaining 12 moduli of type C give a positive second order contribution.
 Each such modulus thus gives a second order approximation of $\hb(\lambda)$ for two states that indeed has a minimum near the Gepner point.
 These minima turn out to be about $\hb=0.16$, which is significantly smaller than the starting value of $\hb =0.25$.
 These states thus provide a toy version of the symmetry enhancing mechanism described above.

-Clearly, this is only a very rough toy model for the mechanism.
+What does all this tell us about rational CFTs in CY moduli spaces?
+We first remark that our computation is only a rough toy model for the symmetry enhancing mechanism.
 Since $\hb\neq 0$, the field does not lead to an enhanced symmetry at the point.
 Such an enhancement is anyway impossible for the scalar fields we are considering: they could at best become a second vacuum with $h=\hb=0$, which would of course violate cluster decomposition.
-The other caveat is that our second order version of $\hb(\lambda)$ may not be a good approximation to the full function $\bar h(\lambda)$, and our minimum not a good approximation to the actual minimum.
-Still, our results give a nice illustration of how this symmetry enhancement mechanism could work in practice.
+Moreover our second order version of $\hb(\lambda)$ may not be a good approximation to the full function $\bar h(\lambda)$, and our minimum not a good approximation to the actual minimum.
+To test the denseness conjecture of \cite{Gukov:2002nw}, we have to perform our analysis with a field of non-zero spin.
+We would then want to repeat it for a CY 3-fold and compare to the K3 results.
+If we find a qualitative difference between the two, this could then be taken as evidence in favor of the conjecture.
+We will leave this to future work.
+As it is, our article illustrates how the symmetry enhancement mechanism can work in principle and how to do the necessary computations in practice.